jbx-protocol/juice-docs-v2/docs/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/useallowanceof.md

   @param _minReturnedTokens The minimum number of tokens that the `_amount` should be valued at in terms of this terminal's currency, as a fixed point number with the same amount of decimals as this terminal.
   @param _beneficiary The address to send the funds to.
   @param _memo A memo to pass along to the emitted event.

+  @return netDistributedAmount The amount of tokens that was distributed to the beneficiary, as a fixed point number with the same amount of decimals as the terminal.)
 */
 function useAllowanceOf(
   uint256 _projectId,